 A black eye is most commonly a result of bruising due to an injury.
 It occurs when fluid collects in the tissues around the eyes and blood vessels under the skin’s surface become broken.
 A black eye is usually accompanied by swelling of the affected area.

 Black eye, or periorbital hematoma, is a collection of blood located in the tissues around the eye.
 Any trauma to the eye or surrounding area can cause damage to the blood vessels, causing them to leak and resulting in the formation of a bruise.
-The skin around the eye is generally thinner than on other parts of the body, so usually it doesn’t take much to get bruised there.
+The skin around the eye is generally thinner than on other parts of the body, so usually, it doesn’t take much to get bruised there.
 Also, the skin tissue around the eye is looser, which means fluid leaking from blood vessels accumulates easier there.

 A black eye is commonly caused by trauma to the eye.
 If something strikes the eye, it can result in damaged blood vessels.
 Accidents that can lead to a black eye include contact sports, falling, bumping into something, or being directly hit in the eye.
-Even medical procedures can result in black eyes, including cosmetic eye surgery, sinus surgery, or even dental work.
+Even medical procedures can result in black eyes, including cosmetic eye surgery, sinus surgery, or dental work.

 Serious causes of black eyes include cellulitis (a serious infection around the eye) and skull fracture.

 The most obvious sign of a black eye is a visible bruise and discoloration.
 A black eye can also be accompanied by swelling, pain, and blurred vision.
-More severe symptoms include double vision, vision loss, blood in the eyeball or on eye surface, inability to move the eye, severe or ongoing headache, fainting or loss of consciousness, and blood or fluid coming from the nose or eyes.
+More severe symptoms include double vision, vision loss, blood in the eyeball or on the eye surface, inability to move the eye, severe or an ongoing headache, fainting or loss of consciousness, and blood or fluid coming from the nose or eyes.

 Majority of the times, a black eye is a minor condition that will heal on its own.
 If the black eye was caused by a severe trauma, complications may arise.
-Complications resulting from a black eye include traumatic uveitis and iritis, hyphema (accumulation of blood in the front of the eye, can damage the interior tissues of the eye), glaucoma, retinal detachment, and orbital floor fracture in which the eyeball is pushed deep into the socket, fracturing the bones that make up the eye socket.
+Complications resulting from a black eye include traumatic uveitis and iritis, hyphema (accumulation of blood in the front of the eye, can damage the interior tissues of the eye), glaucoma, retinal detachment, and orbital floor fracture, in which the eyeball is pushed deep into the socket, fracturing the bones that make up the eye socket.

-Unless accompanied by serious symptoms listen above, the best you can do for your black eye is allow it to heal on its own.
+Unless accompanied by serious symptoms the best you can do for your black eye is allow it to heal on its own.
 Feel free to apply something cold to the eye to help reduce swelling and stop bleeding below the skin surface.

 You will also want to ensure you protect yourself from further injury to the eye to avoid the risk of complications.